 Proof We start by specifying A's size, without assuming it is square, since we are trying to prove that, so we can't also assume it.
 Suppose A is an $m \times n$ matrix.
-Because A is symmetric, we know by Definition SM [446] that $A = A^t$ .
-So, in particular, A and $A^t$ have the same size.
-The size of $A^t$ is $n \times m$ , so from $m \times n = n \times m$ , we conclude that m = n, and hence A must be square.
+Because A is symmetric, we know by Definition SM [390] that $A = A^t$.
+So, in particular, Definition ME [198] requires that A and A^t must have the same size.
+The size of A^t is $n \times m$.
+Because A has m rows and A^t has n rows, we conclude that m = n, and hence A must be square.

-We finish this section with two easy theorems, but they illustrate the interplay of our three new operations, our new notation, and the techniques used to prove matrix equalities.
+We finish this section with three easy theorems, but they illustrate the interplay of our three new operations, our new notation, and the techniques used to prove matrix equalities.